MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-code-analysis-tool-with-rule-set.md

 ---
-title: "Using the Code Analysis Tools"
+title: "Using the Code Analysis Tools with the Ruleset"
 description: "Configuring and using a custom ruleset on an AL project."
 author: SusanneWindfeldPedersen
 ms.custom: na